 Who could have predicted that this would become a heated discussion?
 My husband wanted to take everyone trick-or-treating together.
 I wasn’t sure about leaving the house unattended on Halloween night.

-The thing is, we have three kids now.
-And taking all three of them by yourself can be a bit daunting.
+The thing is, we have three kids – the youngest of which is quite the wild one.
+And taking all three of them by yourself can be more than a bit daunting.
 So I understand why he wanted me with him.

 Reasons to Leave the House and Trick-or-Treat as a Family

-Between work, extracurricular activities for the kids, and general care of our home, we’re exhausted before we even get to sit down and chat at the end of the day.
-With the kids focused on knocking on our neighbor’s doors, we get an extra hour or two just to chat.
-That alone is worth it.
+Between work, extracurricular activities, and general home care, we’re exhausted before we even get to sit down and chat at the end of the day.
+So, while this kids focus on running door to door, we get an extra hour or so just to talk and reconnect.

 Our oldest is already asking to go out with her friends instead of us, so we know there aren’t many more years to build these memories together.

-Take the Stress Out of It
+Take the Stress Out of Halloween Night

 Make a simple dinner and serve it early

 While the kids are eating, I’ll quickly pick up any stray toys and wash whatever dishes are left.